Corporate Regulatory Compliance and Quality Assurance

 Adverse reactions that were unexpected during the development stage can occur once pharmaceuticals have started to be used by a large number of patients under various conditions after manufacturing and marketing approval.
 Because of this, we collect a wide range of post-marketing information from medical institutions, partner companies, and other sources, in addition to safety information collected from the early development stages.

 A centralized global database manages and evaluate safety information collected in Japan and overseas, leading to the planning of necessary measures to ensure the safety and proper use of pharmaceuticals and their implementation of safety measures in a timely manner.
 These safety management activities are in compliance with the Pharmaceuticals and Medical Devices Act and GVP.
-At the time of approval, as a pharmacovigilance activity, we draw up pharmaceutical risk management plans and based on them, and, carry out post-marketing surveillance in compliance with GPSP as required.
+At the time of approval, we draw up a pharmaceutical risk management plan (RMP) and as part of the pharmacovigilance activity based on the RMP, we carry out post-marketing surveillance in compliance with GPSP as required.

 Centralized Management of Safety Information from Development to Post-marketing